kristianmandrup/cancan-permits/README.markdown

 # CanCan Permits

 Role specific Permits for use with [CanCan](http://github.com/ryanb/cancan) permission system.

+## Update Oct 13

+Now updated to support multiple ownership startegies so that alternative ORMs can be supported.
+Demonstrates how to use it with Mongoid, including specs to prove it!
+Special thanks to Sam (yoda) for this inspiration and help in this regard :)

+The generator has also been updated slightly to support this new strategy as of version 0.2.1.
+In general, the new Permits API now uses an options hash to replace the old optional request parameter.
+This design allows for better extensibility in the future if needed.

 ## Install